So, you’ve heard about VPNs, their cybersecurity benefits, and what they can do. Before you get one, though, you’ll probably consider the price.

 How much does a VPN cost for a company?

-If you’re a small business and would like your employees to use ExpressVPN, you can learn about our volume licensing subscription.
+If you’re a small business and would like your employees to use ExpressVPN, we do offer volume licensing subscriptions.

 Is it illegal to have a VPN?